 Jean Belzile’s background is in computer science and telecommunications.
 He successively held the positions of Electrical Engineering Professor, ÉTS Research and Industry Relations Director, Interim Director of Academic Affairs and Assistant Deputy Minister in Charge of Innovation at Quebec’s Ministère de l’Économie, de l’Innovation et des Exportations (ministry of the economy, innovations and exports).
 He has been Director of Strategic Development and Resources at ÉTS since 2016.
 Over the course of his career, he has contributed to a number of industrial projects and has around 50 scientific communications and 20 patents to his name.

-CHRISTIAN CASANOVA, Director of Research and Partnerships
+CHRISTIAN CASANOVA, Vice President of Research and Partnerships